Samsonroyal/Tontineo/README.md

 # Tontineo

-Digitizing the informal tontine space
+Digitizing the record keeping in Tontines

 ## Instructions to working with Repo